Front de libération du Québec: Attacks

-On 13 February 1969, the Front de libération du Québec set off a powerful bomb that ripped through the Montreal Stock Exchange causing massive destruction and seriously injuring 27 people.
-After another series of bombings, on 28 September 1969, they bombed the home of Montreal mayor Jean Drapeau.
+On 13 February 1969, the FLQ set off a powerful bomb that ripped through the Montreal Stock Exchange causing massive destruction and seriously injuring 27 people.
+After more bombings, on 28 September 1969 they bombed the home of Montreal mayor Jean Drapeau.
 After the bombing, police concluded that the bomb was placed in the toilet so inspectors could not find it.

 The year 1969 also saw many riots, including one against McGill University.
 The RCMP had intercepted intelligence relating to the planned riots, and prevented excessive damage.
 This failed riot led to Mario Bachand leaving Canada, and another group of FLQ forming, which would become responsible for the October Crisis.
 This group, formed of Paul Rose, Jacques Rose, Francis Simard, and Nigel Hamer became known as the "South Shore Gang".

 On 5 May 1969, FLQ members Jean-Pierre Charette and Alain Alard, who had previously fled from Canada to the U.S., hijacked a National Airlines Boeing 727 in New York, and diverted it to Cuba.

-During the police strike of 1969, the "Taxi Liberation Front", a creation of the "Popular Liberation Front", which was itself the creation of Jacques Lanctôt and Marc Carbonneau, killed a police officer.
-Jacques Lanctôt is credited by Michael McLoughlin, author of Last Stop, Paris: The Assassination of Mario Bachand and the Death of the FLQ, with writing the FLQ Manifesto during the prelude to the October Crisis.
+In 1969 the FLQ gave support to the "Taxi Liberation Front", which was opposing the Anglo-owned Murray-Hill taxi company.
+The TLF was created by the "Popular Liberation Front", which was founded by Jacques Lanctôt and Marc Carbonneau.
+Jacques Lanctôt is credited with writing the FLQ Manifesto prior to the October Crisis.

 The South Shore Gang bought a house, which they named "The Little Free Quebec", and it quickly became a den of the FLQ.
 Jacques Lanctôt was charged in connection with a failed FLQ kidnapping attempt of an Israeli diplomat, and in 1970, while a member of the FLQ, likely took refuge at "The Little Free Quebec".
 These new FLQ members bought two other houses, prepared their plans, and stocked sufficient equipment for their upcoming actions.

 The group was divided over what plans should be taken, but were reunited during the crisis itself.